RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/overview.md

 - **Reward Opportunities:** Users can earn additional rewards in CORE tokens by participating in the staking and security of the Core Chain, thereby increasing their potential investment returns.

-- **Future-Proof Investment:** As Core DAO continues to develop and expand its offerings, holding coreBTC could provide strategic advantages in accessing new services and features as they become available on the platform.
+- **Future-Proof Investment:** As Core Chain continues to develop and expand its offerings, holding coreBTC could provide strategic advantages in accessing new services and features as they become available on the platform.

 Choosing coreBTC allows users to leverage the security and value of Bitcoin within a dynamic and growing DeFi ecosystem, aligning traditional Bitcoin investment with modern blockchain technology opportunities.